 - Cheaper Species: Red oak, white oak, ash, hickory, birch, and maple are domestic (U.S.) wood species that qualify as bargain woods.

-Problem: You Tore Out the Finish Floor and Only Sub-Floor Remains
+Problem: You Tore out the Finish Floor and Only Sub-Floor Remains

 Solution: Most real estate agents concur that it is practically impossible to sell a house that is in mid-renovation.
 Better to complete the cheapest possible remodeling project on earth rather than sell a half-completed house.
 So, subfloor alone will not cut it.

-You absolutely, positively need a finish surface.
+You absolutely, positively need a finished surface.

 If it's materials you need, you'll find that vinyl (sheet or tile) and carpet are your cheapest options.

 Why go to a flooring store?
 Get creative.
 Craigslist.org has sellers who want to get rid of surplus flooring materials, either new or used, and you are the ready-and-willing buyer.